dubersfeld/gutenberg-replica/README.md

 A user can see other books most frequently bought with the books she plans to buy.
 A user can vote for the reviews written for these books

 In addition to the main application a standalone application GutenbergReplicaMonitor displays the current status of the replica set.
 It runs on a different port 8090 with context path gutenberg-admin.
+Stomp over websockets is used for status display.

 A full tutorial for this project can be found on this page: